 Your brand is what people say about you when you’re not in the room.’ – Jeff Bezos.

-You must have a solid brand presence on and off Amazon to attract customers and sustain growth.
+To thrive, you need a strong brand presence both on and off Amazon to capture customers and ensure sustainable growth.

-A well-known brand impacts everything, from how your products are perceived to how premium you can ask your customers.
+A recognizable brand influences everything, from how your products are perceived to the premium prices you can command.

-However, if you think branding is all about creating a logo and slapping it on your product, your head is in the wrong place.
+But, if you believe that branding is just about creating a logo on your product, you might need to reconsider.

-This article explores how building a brand on Amazon impacts the company’s bottom line and uncovers some of its most important tactics.
+This article will delve into the impact of building a brand on Amazon on the company’s success and highlight some crucial tactics.

 Here is a quick peek into the article: